jameshyojaelee/scPerturb-CMap/docs/cli.md

   DualEncoder.
 - `--cell-line`, `--moa`, `--dose-range` filter the library on the fly.
 - `--json-output` emits results + metadata as JSON.
+- Overlap guardrail: errors like "No overlapping genes" mean your target does not intersect the library.
+Harmonise symbols (e.g., map aliases), pass `--library-genes` to `make-target` for QC, or restrict to L1000 landmarks.

 ## `power`